All Around Austin

 Explore the former home and studio of Elizabeth Ney, a noteable early Texas sculptor.
 Photo Credit: Catherine Parker

-With a collection of museums from art to Texas history to the military, visitors can spend a day in an Austin museum.
-For those who want to spend time outdoors as well, there are museums with outdoor sculpture, wildflowers and more.
-Here are the Top Museums in Austin and the best Austin museums for families.
+In the center of Texas, Austin is home to tacos, cowboy boots and a lot of great museums.
+From art to Texas history to military vehicles, travelers and residents can spend a day in an Austin museum.
+With great weather, Austin even has museums with outdoor collections, especially outdoor sculpture and wildflowers.
+Here are the Best Museums in Austin and the best Austin museums for families.

 Bullock Texas State History Museum